Dealing with a lack of confidence in a coachee

 - When does your lack of confidence show up/in what situations?
 Give examples.

-- Rate your confidence level 1-10 and where would you like it to be?
+- Rate your confidence level on a scale of 1-10 and where would you like it to be?

 - What would success look like, and what strengths or attributes do you need to develop to get to that point?